 vegan in Dublin

 Full Irish Breakfast – traditionally very meat-heavy, there are a few ways to make this dish vegan.
 Ask for a vegan sausage substitute or ask if the restaurant can do a tofu scramble.

 Otherwise, stick to hash browns, tomato, mushroom, beans, and toast.
-Often the breakfast dishes are served with soda bread, check if the bread has been made in a vegan-friendly way.
+The breakfast dishes are often served with soda bread; check if the bread has been made in a vegan-friendly way.

 Bangers and Mash – Better known as sausage and mashed potato.
-Ask for a vegan meat substitute and order a side or two of veggies to compliment the dish.
+Ask for a vegan meat substitute and order a side or two of veggies to complement the dish.

+vegan in Dublin